 Translations of early music texts

-Here is a collection of Italian, Spanish and French early music texts with their translations into English.
+Please find below a selection of Italian, Spanish and French early music texts in their original language with their translations into English by Paul Archer.
 They are provided to aid musicians and audiences who are unfamiliar with these languages in their understanding of the lyrics and appreciation of their poetical and dramatic qualities.

 This is one of the reasons for the appeal of this music today.
 It has the feeling of 'pure music', stripped back to its bones without the lushness of later sonorities as produced for example by the piano, the full orchestra or the engineered mixing of pop music.

-The translations are under copyright so reproduction is forbidden unless permission from the author has been first obtained and the work is attributed to him.
+The translations are under copyright which means that reproduction is expressly forbidden unless permission from the author has been first obtained and the work is attributed to him.
 This is also a matter of courtesy.
 Please contact Paul Archer regarding how you wish to use the work; permission will usually be granted.

 Click on the song titles below to read the English translation and original text.

 Giulio Caccini (1551-1618)

 Non è tempo d’aspettare

 Cara è la rosa